Algorithms for Solving Bilevel Optimization Problems

 - The theorem’s application allows the leader to update its state using the derivative of

-derived from the theorem, while the follower updates with gradient descent.
+g derived from the theorem, while the follower updates with gradient descent.

 Research Findings